 Build your form with three sections:

 Contact basics.
 Name, email, phone, company.
 Required fields only.
 Every optional field reduces completion rates.
-According to Forrester’s 2024 Total Economic Impact studies, the average ROI on business process automation is 200% in the first year, but only if the entry point (your form) doesn’t create friction.
+Per Forrester’s 2024 Total Economic Impact studies, average ROI on business process automation is 200% in year one, but only if your entry point doesn’t create friction.

 Qualification questions.
 These vary by industry.
-A law firm asks about case type, timeline, and jurisdiction.
-An accounting firm asks about entity type, revenue range, and filing deadlines.
-An immigration consultancy asks about visa category, current status, and urgency.
-Design 3-5 branching questions that let your automation sort leads into categories.
+A law firm asks case type, timeline, and jurisdiction.
+An accounting firm asks entity type, revenue range, and filing deadlines.
+An immigration consultancy asks visa category, current status, and urgency.
+Design 3-5 branching questions so your automation can sort leads into categories.

 Service selection.
-Let the prospect self-select the service they need.
+Let prospects self-select the service they need.
 This routes them to the right workflow and the right team member.
-Taxvisory uses Typeform with conditional logic to route individual returns, corporate filings, and advisory requests down completely different paths.
-Each path triggers its own engagement letter template and document checklist.
+Taxvisory uses Typeform conditional logic to route individual returns, corporate filings, and advisory requests down completely different paths.
+Each path triggers its own engagement letter template.

 How do I connect the form to my CRM without a developer?